wandb/ai-virtual-assistant/README.md

 NOTE:
 - By default, tracing is logged to your default team in W&B, under project `nv-ai-virtual-assistant`.
 You can override this by setting `WANDB_PROJECT` as well.
-- Milvus is running in CPU mode in the docker compose for ease of stand-up locally
+- Milvus is running in GPU mode in the docker compose for the brev launchable performance.
+To run this locally:
+  - change `milvusdb/milvus:v2.4.15-gpu` to `milvusdb/milvus:v2.4.15` in `deploy/compose/docker-compose.yaml` in the milvus section.
+  - Remove the section `deploy` under the milvus section.
 - Ensure to set `WANDB_API_KEY` and `WANDB_PROJECT` in the values.yaml file for the helm deployment.

 This repository has been left largely intact from the source.
 The documentation below is the original.